Review of Rocky S2V 101

 Share your thoughts and become our contributor

 This Rocky remains one of our top 3 picks among work boots, primarily because of the comfort and flexibility of both the sole and the body of the boot.
-That’s been the case for over 2 years now (7 updates).
+That’s been the case for over 3 and a half years now (14 updates).
+It’s not often that we see this kind of consistency and it all indicates to, apart from the quality of the boots itself to good manufacturing practices that do not change, as no good thing should.

 We rarely see that kind of consistency, since the competition is fierce.
 If you have any questions or experiences of your own you might like to share, that would qualify you for our yearly boots giveaway.
 All you have to do take part is share your experience, either in the comment section below or by e-mailing us directly.